RabihND/AP2021-2022-Final/README.md

 ### Built With

-Major frameworks/libraries used to this project:
+Major frameworks/libraries used in this project:

 * [Python 3.10](https://www.python.org/)
 * [PyQt5](https://www.riverbankcomputing.com/software/pyqt/)
+*

 <p align="right">(<a href="#top">back to top</a>)</p>